Forms API

 `POST /v1/forms` creates a form.
 Build the payload from the OpenAPI schema so fields, settings, and enabled state match what Mailrith expects.

-If a form writes to custom fields or applies tags, make sure those fields and tags exist before creating the form.
-That keeps the form usable as soon as it is saved.
+If a form writes to custom fields or applies tags, make sure those fields and tags exist before you create the form.
+This order keeps the form usable as soon as Mailrith saves it.

 Related OpenAPI operation groups: